chrootlogin/ffprocess/README.md

 ## Dependencies when used standalone

-   * FFMpeg with libfdk_aac and libx264
+   * FFMpeg with libfdk_aac, libx264 and any codec that you have in your library

 ## Usage